Why we paid this first-time author a six-figure advance for “Free Range Kids”

 Lenore is a dream to work with.
 She’s already done six chapters which we’re shooting back and forth across the country via email attachments with tracked changes.
 We’re averaging three drafts per chapter and hope to beat the deadline of Jan.
 1, 2009.
 So watch for the book in late April, and for Lenore herself to hit the national media again in early May.

-8. Georgia McBride
+Georgia McBride says

 Thanks for posting this!
 As a writer who has just completed her first manuscript and is actively seeking an agent, I found it quite informative.
 More importantly however, as someone who screamed to the high Heavens when my sister in law put my then ten year old niece on the NYC subway to go to school in Manhattan from Flushing (followed by her brother and sister at the same age years later); I am glad to see that she was not as crazy as I made her out to be all those years.